 Must a transfer applicant have a minimum number of credits/courses completed or else must apply as an entering first-year student?
 No

 If yes, what is the minimum number and the unit type?
-Number: Unit Type:
+Number: U nit Type:

 D5.
 Requirements for Admission

-Please indicate if the below items are required, recommended, o Select from the dropdown menu. or not of transfer students to apply for admission:
+Please indicate if the below items are required, recommended, or Select from the dropdown menu. not of transfer students to apply for admission:

 High school transcript Required of All

 College transcript(s) Required of All

 Essay or personal statement Required of All

 Interview Required of Some

 Standardardized test scores Not Required

 Statement of good standing from prior institution(s) Required of All

 D6.
-Minimum High School GPA Required If a minimum high school grade point average is required of transfer applicants, specificy (on a 4.0) scale: GPA Required:
+Minimum High School GPA Required If a minimum high school grade point average is required of transference.
+GPA Required: er applicants, specificy (on a 4.0) scale: